 Sit at the chessboard so that a light-colored square is at the bottom right corner for each player.
-Set up the lighter-toned playing pieces on the first rank from left to right as follows: Rook, Knight, Bishop, Queen, King, Bishop, Knight, and Rook.
-Then set up all of the lighter-toned Pawns on the second rank, directly in front of the first-rank pieces.
-Then the opponent sets up the darker-toned playing pieces the same way on their side, except the King and Queen are reversed so that the darker-toned Queen starts on a dark square.
+Set up the natural wood playing pieces on the first rank from left to right as follows: Rook, Knight, Bishop, Queen, King, Bishop, Knight, and Rook.
+Then set up all of the natural wood Pawns on the second rank, directly in front of the first-rank pieces.
+Then the opponent sets up the stained wood playing pieces the same way on their side, except the King and Queen are reversed so that the stained wood Queen starts on a dark square.
 Queens always start the game on their own color.

-The lighter-toned pieces always play first.
+The natural wood pieces always play first.
 On your turn, move one of your playing pieces according to the movement rules.
 Your turn is then over.
 Play continues as players alternate turns.